verasolo1/QuickScan-Bash-Script/README.md

 # QuickScan-Bash-Script
 <img width="537" height="269" alt="image" src="https://github.com/user-attachments/assets/2f6e9b6d-8f41-4e14-b1dc-15ad9b88f9a1" />

-This script scan for all ports then do service enumeration scan for these port.
+This script scans for all ports, then does a service enumeration scan for these ports.
 Simple script, but saves much time.
 # usage
 ~~~sh
 quickscan.sh <Target-ip>